gitikaC/Profit-vs-Fairness-in-Automated-Loan-Approval/README.md

-# Profit-vs-Fairness-in-Automated-Loan-Approval
+# Profit vs Fairness in Automated Loan Approval

 ## About this project
-This project is basically me trying to understand one thing:
+This project explores a key question:

-When a loan approval system is trying to more profit, does fairness quietly take a hit somewhere?
+When a loan approval system is optimized for profit, does fairness get affected in the process?

-I didn't treat this like a formal model-building project.
-I just went into the data and tried to see what kind of patterns shows up when decisions are being made.
+Instead of focusing only on model building, the goal is to understand patterns in the data and how different groups are represented in credit risk decisions.

-## What I looked at
+## What I analyzed
-- how loan approvals change based on different factors
+- How loan approvals vary across different applicant features
--  whether some groups consistently end up with higher risk labels
+- Whether certain groups are associated with higher credit risk labels
--  what the data suggests about "fairness" in these decisions
+- What the data suggests about fairness in decision patterns
--  how profit-driven logic might influence outcomes
+- How profit-driven decisions may influence outcomes

-## What I actually did
+## What I did
-- cleaned and explored the dataset
+- Cleaned and explored the dataset
-- did basic EDA(univariate + bivariate)
+- Performed exploratory data analysis (univariate + bivariate)
-- compared groups and their credit risk patterns
+- Compared credit risk across different groups
-- tried to spot where things start to look uneven
+- Identified patterns that may indicate imbalance or bias

-## The way I approached it
+## Approach
-Instead of only asking "what does the data say?", I kept asking:
+Instead of only asking “what does the data show?”, the analysis focuses on:
-- if this was a real system, would this be okay?
+- whether real-world decision systems could be fair
-- are we just optimizing for profit and calling it "accuracy"?
+- whether optimization for accuracy/profit can introduce bias
-- where does fairness start slipping without anyone noticing?
+- where disparities appear across groups

-## Tools I used
+## Tools used
 - Python
 - Pandas
-- Numpy
+- NumPy
-- Matplotlib/Seaborn
+- Matplotlib / Seaborn
 - Google Colab

-## Why I did this
+## Motivation
-Loan approval system affect real people, nut just numbers in a table.
+Loan approval systems affect real people, not just data points.
-I wanted to see how something that looks purely technical can still have ethical consequences.
+This project explores how technical decisions can also have ethical implications.